Umbrella-M/gpgpu/README.md

 ## SW Architecture Ideas
 There will be too much effort to support cuda runtime.
-We choose the easy way, basic compiler support(RISV-GPU?).
+We choose the easy way, basic compiler support(RISV-GPU?)[2].
 And then go on use the pytorch-triton way.

 thin software stack is the goal.